AGDMC/AGDMC/README.md

 - 💬 Ask me about **SEO, Social Media Management, Canva, WordPress, Meta Business Suite, Google Analytics**

-- I've worked in digital marketing for the last two years as a wordprees webmaster and social media content creator for the education industry.
+- I've worked in digital marketing for the last two years as a WordPress webmaster and social media content creator for the education industry.

 - I also worked in education through the majority of my career which helps fuel my passion for learning computer languages.